freecityhacks/fch-docs/GOVERNANCE.md

 1. It has up-to-date documentation and a core and group of people maintaining it.
 2. It publishes regular builds and tests.
-3. It promotes itself at Free City Hacks events and on the Free City Hacks blog.
+3. It promotes itself at Yonder Hacks events and on the Yonder Hacks blog.

 ### Mature Projects

 Mature projects are expected to be run and promote themselves.
 The project lead has significant responsibility in ensuring that this happens.
-The Free City Hacks Steering Committee and the community manager will help organize events, provide opportunities for the project to get new contributors and build a community, promote new releases on the blog and to the press, work with project members, etc. However the Free City Hacks Steering Committee and the community manager will not get involved in the day-to-day running of the project.
+The Yonder Hacks Steering Committee and the community manager will help organize events, provide opportunities for the project to get new contributors and build a community, promote new releases on the blog and to the press, work with project members, etc. However the Yonder Hacks Steering Committee and the community manager will not get involved in the day-to-day running of the project.

 At some point during its lifecycle, a project may lose momentum.
 In other words, developers and users are not interested in the project any more.
 If this is the case, it may be time to archive the project.
 If the project has achieved its goals and is thus completed, it may also be time to archive the project.